The painful truth hits at 11 PM.

 Electric Vehicles

-If your business does primarily urban/island-wide delivery, EV leasing is worth exploring.
+If your business does primarily urban or island-wide delivery, EV leasing is worth exploring.

 Common Concerns and How to Address Them